apache/incubator-crail-website/_posts/blog/2017-07-20-crail-memory.md

 <br>
 <div style="text-align: justify">
 <p>
 Each read operation always triggers the lookup of block metadata for the next block immediately after issuing the RDMA read operation for the current block.
-Note that the asynchronous nature of RDMA allows both operations to be executed in the process context of the application, without any additional background threads.
+Note that the asynchronous and non-blocking nature of RDMA allows both operations to be executed in the process context of the application, without context switching or any additional background threads.
 The figure also illustrates the efficiency of Crail for small operations.
 During the last operation, with only a few bytes left to be read, the byte-granular nature of Crail's block access protocol makes sure that only the relevant bytes are transmitted over the network, as opposed to transmitting the entire block.
 </p>
 </div>